dgpv/bsst/README.md

 A special format of comment is recoginzed:

 `OP_ADD // =>add_result` will mark the value on the stack after `OP_ADD` with
-the identifier `add_result`, and this identifier will be used in the report.
+the identifier `add_result`, and this reference will be used in the report.
-There should be no whitespace between `=>` and the identifier.
+There should be no whitespace between `=>` and the reference identifier.
 There may be whitespace between `//` and `=>`, but nothing other than whitespace.
-In the case when different code paths result in different values assigned to the same identifier, an apostrophe <<'>> will be appended to the identifier with different value.
+In the case when different code paths result in different values assigned to the same reference identifier, an apostrophe <<'>> will be appended to the identifier with different value.

-Data identifiers that start with `tx_` are reserved for transaction fields

-Data identifiers that start with `wit<D>` where `<D>` is a digit, are reserved for witnesses
+The data reference identifiers will be prepended with `&` in the report

 ## Reports